Boston Museum of Fine Arts Announces Curatorship for Judaica

 The Museum acquired in 2009 a major piece of Judaica, a magnificent Hanukkah lamp of hammered, cast, and engraved silver accented with gold that was probably created in the 1750s in Augsburg, Germany.
 Other notable examples of Judaica in the MFA’s collection include a shofar in the Musical Instruments collection, a Torah Binder in Textiles and Fashion Arts, and a Kiddush Cup in American Decorative Arts.

-Cambareri’s training is in Italian Renaissance art and her dissertation concerned a cathedral, but she has plunged head first into Jewish history, art history and more to develop the museum’s collection.
-“I’m surfing everything I can think of,” she told the Globe.
+Cambareri’s training was in Italian Renaissance art and her dissertation concerned a cathedral, but she plunged headfirst into Jewish history, art history and more to develop the museum’s collection.
+“I’m surfing everything I can think of,” she told the Boston Globe.
 “It’s a very steep learning curve.”

-At this stage, objects of Judaica are scattered among diverse holdings in the MFA, including ancient coins, musical instruments, and European art.
-Cambareri appears determined to unify these objects into a meaningful collection, as exemplified by her responses in this interview with Iconia blogger Menachem Wecker:
+Judaica objects had been scattered among diverse holdings in the MFA, including ancient coins, musical instruments, and European art.
+Cambareri worked to unify these objects into a meaningful collection, as exemplified by her responses in this interview with Iconia blogger Menachem Wecker:

 It will be fascinating to show the ways that art and life intersect in particular ways in Jewish life.
 These objects can provide a very vivid and engaging way for all to learn about Jewish life and faith, the feasts and practices that mark the Jewish calendar and stages of life and the importance of beautiful and beautifully made objects in Jewish life.